oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 ## 0. Introduction

-This is the main readme for Predict-ETH Data Farming.
+This is the main readme for Challenge-DF.

+Challenge-DF is a continuation of Predict-ETH challenges and now part of [Data Farming Active Rewards](https://df.oceandao.org/rewards).
+This means each Data Farming round will contain one challenge.

 ### 0.1 Prizes

-Prize Pool: $5,000 USD worth of OCEAN
+Prize Pool: 5,000 OCEAN

-- 1st place: $2,500
+- 1st place: 2,500 OCEAN
-- 2nd place: $1,500
+- 2nd place: 1,500 OCEAN
-- 3rd place: $1,000
+- 3rd place: 1,000 OCEAN

-We will identify winners by the blockchain account they use in the competition (on Mumbai), and send the OCEAN to that account on Ethereum mainnet.
+We will identify winners by the blockchain account they use in the competition (on Mumbai), and allocate the OCEAN to that account on Ethereum mainnet as part of Active Rewards contract.
 We will not be sending notifications by email or DMing (we aren’t tracking that!)

 ### 0.2 Key dates

+Challenge-DF it's a recurent weekly challenge.

-- Submission deadline: Wed Jul 5, 2023 at 23:59 UTC.
+- Submission deadline: Every Thursday at 23:59 UTC when the Data Farming round finnishes.
-- Prediction at times: Thu Jul 6, 2023 at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).
+- Prediction at times: Every Friday at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).

 ### 0.3 Criteria to win

 The winner = whoever has lowest prediction error.
 That's all. :chart_with_upwards_trend:

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes:

 - :white_check_mark: Created an Ocean data NFT
 - :white_check_mark: On the data NFT, set a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
 - :white_check_mark: Transferred data NFT to Ocean judges before the submission deadline
-- :white_check_mark: All on _Mumbai_ network, not another network
+- :white*check_mark: All on \_Mumbai* network, not another network

 If there is >1 submission by the same address, then the most recent one (that still meets the deadline) is used.

+### 0.4 Claim rewards

+Rewards are going to be visible inside the [Data Farming Active rewards](https://df.oceandao.org/rewards#activerewards) section, starting from the next round after the round when the submission was made.

+To claim the rewards click on the **CLAIM REWARDS** from Active Rewards section which allows to claim all the active rewards in a single transaction.

-### 0.4 Developer Support
+### 0.5 Developer Support

 **Support.** If you encounter issues, feel free to reach out :raised_hand:

 - [Ocean #dev-support Discord](https://discord.com/channels/612953348487905282/720631837122363412)
 - [Ocean #data-challenges Discord](https://discord.com/channels/612953348487905282/993828971408003152).

-### 0.5 Outline of this README
+### 0.6 Outline of this README

 This readme describes a basic flow to predict future ETH price, and submit your predictions to contest judges.
 We'll be using Mumbai, which is Polygon's testnet.